Pharmacy environment

 Communication

-It is important that you and your pharmacy team ask people with sight loss about their preferences and communicate with them in the way that is easiest for them.
+It is important that the pharmacy team ask people with sight loss about their preferences and communicate with them in the way that is easiest for them.

 Consider the following points:

-• ask if they prefer to have their name/number called out rather than reading a visual display
+- ask if they prefer to have their name and number called out rather than reading a visual display

-• allow extra time for the person to respond to their call when your prescription is ready
+- allow extra time for them to respond to their call when their prescription is ready

-• always speak directly to the person with sight loss directly, unless they tell you they prefer otherwise (for example, a carer).
+- always speak directly to the person with sight loss, unless they tell you they prefer otherwise (for example, a carer).

-Accessing information about medicines can be challenging for people with sight loss and while it is not always possible to have all options immediately available to support people with sight loss, the following tips are generally applicable:
+Accessing information about medicines can be challenging for people with sight loss.
+While it is not always possible to have all options immediately available to support people with sight loss, the following tips are generally applicable:

-• ask the person with sight loss how it would be easiest for them to access information about medicines
+- ask the person how it would be easiest for them to access information about their medicines

 Dispensing

-• sending the wording of the dispensing label or additional information by email to allow screen reading
+- sending the dispensing label wording or additional information by email for screen reading

 Differentiating containers

-Support patients with sight loss in identifying different medicines or specific medicines, such as those with special storage conditions or short expiry:
+Support people with sight loss in identifying different or specific medicines, such as those with special storage conditions or short expiry.
+The following suggestions can be used, depending on the person’s needs and preferences:

-• use two rubber bands tied around the medicines to be taken take twice a day, or a long rubber band with three knots in it could be tied around the medicines to be taken three times a day
+- tying two rubber bands around the medicines to be taken twice a day, or a long rubber band with three knots in it around the medicines to be taken three times a day

-• using paper clips, dispensing flags, adhesive tape ‘flags’, ribbons, string, different coloured/textured stickers.
+- using paper clips, dispensing flags, adhesive tape ‘flags’, ribbons, string, different coloured or textured stickers.

-A service to support people with sight loss is provided by X-PIL, which ensures that updated PILs are accessible to all people, including those with sight loss.
+A service to support people with sight loss is provided by X-PIL at the electronic medicines compendium, which ensures that updated PILs are accessible to all people, including those with sight loss.

-There is a telephone number where people can listen to and/or request patient information leaflets (PILs):
+There is a telephone number where people can listen to or request patient information leaflets (PILs):

 This service is available 24 hours a day, 7 days a week and the caller will need to know the following information: